AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/magento-2.4.0-patch-returns-shipping-label-creation-issue.md

 ---
-title: "Adobe Commerce 2.4.0 patch: returns shipping label creation issue"
+description: "This article provides a patch for the known Adobe Commerce 2.4.0 issue when there is a problem with printing a shipping label for customers\u2019 returns."
 labels: 2.4.0,Magento Commerce,Magento Commerce Cloud,known issues,patch,return,shipping label,Adobe Commerce,on-premises,cloud infrastructure
+title: 'Adobe Commerce 2.4.0 patch: returns shipping label creation issue'
 ---

+# Adobe Commerce 2.4.0 patch: returns shipping label creation issue

 This article provides a patch for the known Adobe Commerce 2.4.0 issue when there is a problem with printing a shipping label for customers’ returns.